Astros vs. Diamondbacks Player Props Betting Odds

-Player prop bet options for Kyle Tucker, Corbin Carroll and others are available when the Houston Astros visit the Arizona Diamondbacks at Chase Field on Saturday (first pitch at 8:10 PM ET).
+Player prop bet odds for Kyle Tucker, Corbin Carroll and others are listed when the Houston Astros visit the Arizona Diamondbacks at Chase Field on Sunday (at 3:10 PM ET).

 Bet on this matchup or its props with BetMGM!